Crilum/update/README.md

 You can use `update` like this:
 ```
 update - updates apps installed with Apt.
-update pi-apps - updates apps installed with pi-apps
+update pi-apps - updates apps installed with pi-apps.
-update snaps - updates apps installed with the snap store and snapd
+update snaps - updates apps installed with the snap store and snapd.
+update flatpack - update Flatpak build instances.
 update help - Displays a help.
 ```

-# What if don't have Pi-Apps or snapd?
+# What if I don't have Pi-Apps, snapd or Flatpak?
 Well, that's ok, if you have a Debian/Ubuntu based distro, just use the `update` command alone.

 But..
 If you have a Raspberry Pi, I strongly reccomend Pi-Apps.